tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 - Inconsistent chronological order
 - Inconsistent font
 - Inconsistent font size
-- Inconsistent use of emphasis (underline, bold, italics)
+- Inconsistent use of emphasis (underline, bold, italics, allcaps)
 - Excessive use of emphasis
 - Wrong use of capitalization for technical terminologies
 - Incorrect usage of whitespace within the text (e.g. space before full stop)